 - System Management Computers (SMC)

-In addition to our communications transponders and computers, the Starliner Orbital Flight Test will include items that are very close to home for our employees.
-Boeing allocated General Dynamics with two pounds of cargo space from a list of items based on specific safety and mission guidelines.
-Heading to space aboard Starliner's inaugural voyage will be 1,000 badge-size cards featuring details of our products, a 3D-printed model of the communications transponder, and one of our favorite toys, a General Dynamics stuffed eaglet.
-The items will be displayed in our Scottsdale, AZ and Bloomington, MN facilities to commemorate the flight when the capsule returns.
+In addition to our communications transponders and computers, Starliner has items that are very close to home for our employees.
+Boeing allocated General Dynamics with two pounds of cargo space for each mission from a list of items based on specific safety and mission guidelines.
+On Starliner's second flight, 100 custom-designed CST-100 Starliner “To Space & Back” stickers and an award plaque, will fly to space.
+The items will be displayed in our Scottsdale, AZ and Bloomington, MN facilities to commemorate the flights when the mission is complete.

 About Our Space Systems & Technology